 - Account for the potential of different representations, encodings and transformations of text, structured and unstructured.

-- Extract reliable information from text data using supervised learning and techniques from natural language processing.
+- Extract reliable information from text data using supervised and unsupervised learning and techniques from natural language processing.

 - Integrate theoretical and applied knowledge within the field of Social Data Science and formulate compelling research questions given an unstructured dataset.

-- Construct data sets for social science research from unstructured text and media data that are validated and well documented.
+- Construct validated and documented data sets for social science from unstructured text and media data.

-- Independently carry out an end-to-end analysis given an unstructured dataset of text or images, including exploratory analysis and discovery using unsupervised methods and supervised learning for measurement, and assessment of model-based biases.
+- Independently carry out an end-to-end analysis given an unstructured dataset of text, including exploratory analysis and discovery using unsupervised methods and supervised learning for measurement, and assessment of model-based biases.